Dillon Francis Oberholzer

 Marina & Boatyard Management

-I also started a Catamaran factory in Tacoma Washington for PMC - (Rudolph Oloefse - Professional Marine Services ) and ran the marina and boat yard facility in Port Orchard - Washington State - USA .
+In 2002, I started a Catamaran factory in Tacoma Washington, where we built 75 foot charter cats and a 95 foot ferry cat for PMC - (Rudolph Oloefse - Professional Marine Services ).
+During this time I also ran the marina and boat yard facility in Port Orchard - Washington State - USA.

-There after I bought my own dry dock and leased 1000 feet of commercial dock space with a Dry Storage Rack from the port of Seattle.
-This was a full service center which turned over 3 boats a week.
-Having one facility In Poulsbo and one on Lake Union proved too much to manage due to ferry travel time ( 430 am), I sold the Lake Union operation and focused on the Poulsbo & peninsular business.
+Thereafter I bought my own dry dock and leased 1000 feet of commercial dock space with a Dry Storage Rack from the Port of Seattle.
+This was a full service centre which turned over 3 boats a week.
+Having one facility In Poulsbo and one on Lake Union proved too much to manage due to ferry travel time ( 4:30 am).
+I sold the Lake Union operation and focused on the Poulsbo & peninsular business.

 Before, between and after I have worked closely with the owners and management of many more marinas, boatyards and marine service facilities.